 - 2. Times should be recorded in HH:MM format.
 Remember to use leading zeros, e.g., 08:00. - 3.
 For questions containing an open-ended specify box linked to the response "other," interviewers should neatly print responses exactly in the words of the respondent. - 4.
-Obtain the date the form was last administered from the Visit Control Sheet (VCS).
-In most cases, this will be the date of the last core visit; however, if the previous visit was abbreviated, the date of the abbreviated visit should be used.
-The month in this date should be used in the questions wherever (MONTH) appears.
+Obtain the date of the participant's previous visit from the Visit Control Sheet (VCS).
+This month should be used in the questions wherever (MONTH) appears.